 By the same token, issues with other parts of the body may reflect as hip pain, such as problems with your back or knees.
 Since our skeletal system works cohesively, problems in one part of the body may radiate to other parts.
 This is why it’s essential to seek medical attention to get a proper diagnosis.

 A person suffering from a hip injury will notice a limit on their range of motion, and the pain gets worse with continued activity.
-However, if the injury is serious, the person will also likely experience:
+However, if the injury is serious, the person will also likely experience the following symptoms:

-- A cracking sound at the time of a fall or impact to the hip
+- Cracking sound at the time of a fall or impact to the hip

 - Intense, sharp pain